 ANTH 475 Faunal Analysis in Archaeology (3) Analysis of archaeologically recovered faunal collections with emphasis on identification and interpretation of nonhuman vertebrate remains.
 Pre: 210.
 DH

 ANTH 477 Spatial Analysis in Archaeology (3) Lecture/lab.
 Introduction to the use of Geographical Information Systems (GIS) and spatial statistics in archaeological research.
 Topics include: map creation; spatial database management; spatial analysis; image processing, data reporting; and data display.
+Junior standing or higher.
 Pre: 466.
 (Alt. years)

 ANTH 481 Applied Anthropology (3) The application of anthropological methods and concepts to solving practical human problems such as homelessness, domestic violence, maternal morbidity, conflict over resources, and the loss of indigenous languages.
 Includes a significant service-learning component.
 Pre: 152.
 DS